MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/04 Tasks/MMW Policy & Style Todo.md

 - Adding too many 'owners' to the github organization presents a security risk
 - Guidelines for becoming an owner
 - Can we utilize Github Teams roles to make it easier for contributers, whilst maintaining the security of the repo and the organization as a whole?

+---

+## Disambiguation Pages

+Investigate how Wikipedia uses these.
+This may become a useful tool once there is significantly more wiki content.

+---

+## Infobox vs Navbox

+Consider creating clear distinction between Infoboxes and [Navboxes](https://en.wikipedia.org/wiki/Wikipedia:Navigation_template)